jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 ### 6.4.
 Submitting the Job

-The modified `submit_template.pbs` script is submitted to the job scheduler using `qsub`.
+The modified `submit_template.pbs` script is submitted to the job scheduler using `qsub` from each directory created for each of the winglet configurations.

 ### 6.5.
 Running Geometry Generation